- Overview

 - Cost data should reflect the actual cost basis used for margin calculations.

-product_idmust align with the Products dataset. - Historical cost changes improve the accuracy of profitability analysis and recommendation stability.
+updated_atvalues, preserving the cost history needed for accurate profitability analysis over time. - Historical cost changes improve the accuracy of profitability analysis and recommendation stability.

 - Units of measure must be consistent with related datasets (for example, Quote Line and Sales).